matrixx567/LabView_PanelManager/README.md

 ---

 MGI currently works with the GPM Package Manager and decided to stop the support for VIPM.
 This package is based on the GPM packages of the MGI Panel.
-It also add the support of the previously published examples.
+It also adds the support of the previously published examples.

 https://gpackage.io/packages/@mgi/panel-manager
 https://gitlab.com/mgi/gpm-packages/panel-manager